 Why Women with ADHD Are More Vulnerable to SAD

-ADHD and SAD are interconnected in ways that mainly affect women.
+ADHD and SAD are interconnected in ways that particularly affect women.
 Both conditions impact your brain's ability to regulate circadian rhythms and neurotransmitters like serotonin and melatonin.

 Women with ADHD are more likely to experience delayed sleep phase syndrome (DSPS), a sleep disorder that affects up to 73% of people with ADHD (McGee-Baratta, 2020).
-This disorder makes it difficult to fall asleep and wake up at conventional times, and winter's shorter days can worsen this problem.
+This disorder makes it difficult to fall asleep and wake up at conventional times, and winter's shorter days can make this problem worse.

 Causes: Circadian Rhythms and Serotonin

-• Circadian Rhythms: The shorter, darker days of winter disrupt your body’s internal clock, affecting your sleep and mood—both of which are already challenging if you have ADHD.
+Circadian Rhythms: The shorter, darker days of winter disrupt your body’s internal clock, affecting your sleep and mood—both of which are already challenging if you have ADHD.
+Dr. Kooij explains that individuals with ADHD are particularly vulnerable to these disruptions due to their delayed chronotypes.

 Do You Have ADHD and Seasonal Affective Disorder?